-Two of the biggest worldwide international sporting events are the Olympic Games and the Football World Cup.
-Both of the events are held every four years and in the case of the Olympic Games are held in a different city each time whereas the World Cup is held in a different country each time.
+The two biggest international sporting events are the Olympic Games and the Football World Cup, both held every four years.
+The Olympic Games are held in a different city each time, and the World Cup is held in a different country.

 How is the host of the event decided?

 The host is decided through a bidding process in which the relevant international governing body (for instance, the International Olympic Committee (IOC) or the Federation Internationale de Football Association (FIFA)) will invite various cities or countries to bid through a tender process for the right to host the event.